BobbyRyterski/stacksondeck/Readme.md

 Stacks on Deck (SOD) serves up a single endpoint, which may be used as URL Resource Model Source in Rundeck.
 In the background, SOD searches for nodes on a Chef server using the provided knife credentials (`--config`); results are cached for a configurable amount of time (`--refresh`).
-SOD is [crash-only software](https://www.usenix.org/legacy/events/hotos03/tech/full_papers/candea/candea.pdf);
-application state is backed up to disk (`--database`).
 You may also wish to override the Rundeck user name to suit your environment (`--username`).

 **N.B.** SOD merges a Chef node's environments, roles, and tags into Rundeck tags.
 This behavior is not currently configurable.